kushal-dudipala/sysmon/README.md

 ## Contributing

 This program was written in like 2 days by a sleepy undergrad. if you look for long enough, youll find bugs; please let me know!

+## Future Expansions

+Finding a way to add temp trackers on mac is really tricky without betraying the ideals behind sysmon.
+To be done nextime!

 ## Support